 Grade Level Learner: Body of evidence suggests the student is performing successfully on current grade level standards.

-Highly-capable Learner: Evidence suggests the student demonstrates potential and/or ability above grade level standards.
+Talent Pool (Highly-capable) Learner: Evidence suggests the student demonstrates potential and/or ability above grade level standards.
 The student may require differentiated teaching strategies or curriculum to ensure academic growth.

 Step IV—Appeal Process